MacWhitehead/BasicML/README.md

 # BasicML Program (Group Project for UVU 2450)

 ## Summary:
 The BasicML program is a simple software that introduces computer architecture and the underlying functions to interested computer science students, professors and hobbyists alike.
 The program allows you to send inputs and watch how they move around in memory to achieve a desired output.
-The memory will open up with 100 addresses minimum to prevent overloading.
+The memory has a max of 250 addresses.

 ## Specifications:
 This project was created with C# 12.0 with Windows Forms.
 Please use Microsoft Visual Studio to run the unit tests.

 ## What You Need Before Using Program:

-A text file with memory addresses and locations with the following format:
+A text file of either a max length of 4 or 6 digit memory addresses and locations with the following format:

 +/- (two digit number for memory location) (operand number)

-Example: +1007, -1008
+Example: +1007, -100834, +123456

+Four digit to 6 digit conversion: Add a zero for the first and third digit
+Example: +1007 -> +010007

 I/O operation:
 READ = 10 Read a word from the keyboard into a specific location in memory.